ayushiiaggarwall/Covid-Stats/README.md

   - JavaScript
   - JQuery

-The link for the quiz is https://ayushiiaggarwall.github.io/Covid-Stats/
+The link for the website is https://ayushiiaggarwall.github.io/Covid-Stats/